GT-Analytics/fuam-basic/README.md

   - Test semantic model refresh & report

 ## Known Errors
+- There are some known issues on "empty" or demo tenants, where some objects do not exist, which causes errors:
-- There can be an error if there is no workspace description on the whole tenant.
+  - If there is no workspace description on the whole tenant.
 In this case just add one workspace description.
 This will fix the error
+  - In case there are no regular scheduled refreshes on the tenant, the execution for capacity refreshables can fail.
+This should be resolved by creating a scheduled refresh and running it multiple times

 ## Important